marcolminc/alx-low_level_programming/0x1A-hash_tables/README.md

 #### Tasks
 1. 0.>>> ht = {}: write a function that creates a hash table
 2. 1.djb2: write a hash function implementing the djb2 algorithm
+3. 2.key -> index: write a function that gives you the index of a key